-Early intervention is often key to the best health outcomes.
+Early intervention is usually the key to the best health outcomes.
 We encourage you to return to one of our clinics as soon as possible at the first signs of trouble.

 Sclerotherapy Treatment at USA Vein Clinics

 If you are suffering from vein disease, our experts can help.
-We are readily available to assess your overall vein health and recommend the appropriate treatment.
+We are readily available to assess your overall vein health and recommend treatment, if necessary.
 If you don’t have vein disease but are considered at risk, we can closely monitor your vein health over time.
 This will allow us to catch potential issues early and offer the most effective treatment options.

-Are you ready to schedule a consultation and discover whether Sclerotherapy treatment is right for you?
-We offer dozens of clinic locations, along with telemedicine appointments.
+We encourage you to schedule a consultation and discover whether sclerotherapy treatment is right for you.
+We offer over 90 clinic locations across the country, along with virtual doctor appointments.
 No matter where you decide to visit us, you’ll find world-class vein treatment specialists.
 We are proud to offer compassionate care, unparalleled expertise, and state-of-the-art facilities.

 Dr. Yan Katsnelson is the founder and CEO of USA Vein Clinics.
 He is a highly skilled cardiac surgeon who completed a fellowship at the Brigham and Women’s Hospital, Harvard School of Medicine, in Boston, MA.
 His clinical area of expertise includes minimally invasive procedures to treat vein and vascular diseases.
 Dr. Katsnelson has established himself as a strong advocate for accessible, affordable, and compassionate healthcare services.